Do I Need a CRM System? 10 Questions to Help You Make Your Decision

 As the old adage goes, “Time is money”; so if you waste time, you are essentially wasting money, and there’s not a single company that enjoys losing or wasting money.

-Think about it this way; say you have a team of 100 employees who each cost you $100 per hour, and they each spend at least 5 hours per week on administrative work that has no impact on your bottom line, that equates to $50000 worth of time spent on non-profitable work which could have been avoided if your company had CRM, every week.
+Think about it this way; say you have a team of 100 employees who each cost you $100 per hour, and they each spend at least 5 hours per week on administrative work that has no impact on your bottom line, which equates to $50000 worth of time spent on non-profitable work which could have been avoided if your company had CRM, every week.

 A CRM System can improve your productivity in the following ways: